Air France Flight 296Q: Alternative explanation

-Dramatization
+Depictions in media

 The episode "Blaming the Pilot" of the TV series Survival in the Sky featured the accident.

 The Discovery Channel Canada / National Geographic TV series Mayday featured the accident and subsequent investigation in a season 9 episode titled "Pilot vs. Plane" and included an interview with Captain Michel Asseline, survivors, and accident investigators.

 The episode "Disastrous Descents" of the TV series Aircrash Confidential produced by WMR Productions and IMG Entertainment, featured the accident and included an interview with Captain Michel Asseline.